2020 Presidential Nominating Process & How to Be a Delegate to the State and National Conventions

 Mar 3, 2020 > Presidential Primary.
 Candidates must have 15% of the total vote to qualify for delegates to the District, State, and National conventions.
 (6.666666 candidates)

-Apr 18 or 20 2020 – > Local caucuses.
+Apr 18, 2020 > Norfolk’s caucus at the Academy for Discovery at Lakewood.
 Election of delegates to the District/State conventions.
 Allocation of delegates based on March 3 Primary percentage.
 Norfolk will have separate caucuses for the 2nd & 3rd Districts.
 You will file out a filing form to be a delegate to the District and State Convention.

-1) Delegates to the National convention representing the District are elected.
-(2nd District = 3 males and 2 females delegates and 3rd District = 3 males and 2 female delegates and 1 male alternated).
+2) Delegates to the National convention representing the District are elected.
+(2nd District = 3 males and 2 females delegates and 3rd District = 3 males and 2 female delegates and 1 male alternate).
 The number of delegates per candidate is based on March 3 Primary results.